 Blackberry Sage Thumbprints

 Though it might not seem like a perfect pairing, the sage and blackberry in these thumbprint cookies are a spectacular combination.
-This recipe is excerpted from Camilla Saulsbury's The Ultimate Shortcut Cookie Book.
-These cookies come together with minimal time, ingredients and effort in the kitchen, and the end result is positively delicious!
+The recipe is excerpted from Camilla Saulsbury's The Ultimate Shortcut Cookie Book, so the cookies come together with minimal time, ingredients and effort in the kitchen, and the end result is positively delicious!

 Saulsbury's book is one of our favorite choices for quick, easy and creative spins on store-bought ingredients like refrigerated cookie dough, cake mix or brownie mix.
 Click here to read our full review.